alfreedolf/ml-spp/README.md

 To run the project, upload it to a SageMaker notebook instance.
 To work the SageMaker notebook instance has also to run on:
-* on conda_pythorch_p36 kernel (although it could probably run on other kernels that supports pandas too)
+* on conda_pytorch_p36 kernel (although it could probably run on other kernels that supports pandas too)
-* a lifecycle configuration wich includes a [start script](on_start.sh) to install following prerequisites packages:
+* a lifecycle configuration which includes a [start script](on_start.sh) to install following prerequisites packages:
     * yfinance
     * scikit-learn

-The project contains also a web application to interrogate
+The project contains also a web application to interrogate SageMaker define endpoint.
+The web application is based on Flask framework and interrogates the endpoint through a REST API, defined by means of AWS API Gateway.
+The AWS API Gateway interrogated the endpoint through an AWS Lambda function.
+For more details, look ad the ProjectReport.pdf

 # Project files and folder